KosmicTask/ScriptingBridgeDox/README.md

 #ScriptingBridgeDox

-[ScriptingBridge][scriptingbridge] headers and [Doxygen][doxygen] configuration for a range of Apple and third party OS X applications.
+An archive of [ScriptingBridge][scriptingbridge] headers and [Doxygen][doxygen] configuration for a range of Apple and third party OS X applications.

 Apple's [ScriptingBridge][scriptingbridge] (SB) is an application automation technology for [Cocoa languages][cocoa-languages].